The best voice cloning API for developers building realtime voice AI in 2026 is

 Can I use a cloned voice in real-time applications?

 Yes, but quality varies significantly across providers at streaming latency.
-Inworld delivers cloned voices at sub-200ms with minimal quality degradation because its TTS engine was built for streaming.
-Other providers may show noticeable fidelity loss when pushed below 500ms.
+Inworld delivers cloned voices at realtime latency with minimal quality degradation because its TTS engine was built for realtime from the start, and TTS-2 (research preview) preserves voice identity across languages without re-cloning.
+Other providers may show noticeable fidelity loss when pushed to realtime speeds.
 Test with your actual latency requirements, not just offline samples.

 Who owns the voice data I upload?